Apliz/Gilded-Rose/README.md

 # Gilded Rose Kata

-updated legacy codebase to for team Gilded Rose to accept new stock
+A Javascript solution for the Gilded Rose Kata orignally by Terry Hughes.

 ## Legacy Specifications

-1. Once the sell by date has passed, Quality degrades twice as fast\
+1. Once the sell by date has passed, Quality degrades twice as fast.
-2. The Quality of an item is never negative\
+2. The Quality of an item is never negative.
-3. “Aged Brie” actually increases in Quality the older it gets\
+3. “Aged Brie” actually increases in Quality the older it gets.
-4. The Quality of an item is never more than 50\
+4. The Quality of an item is never more than 50.
-5. “Sulfuras”, being a legendary item, never has to be sold or decreases in Quality\
+5. “Sulfuras”, being a legendary item, never has to be sold or decreases in Quality.
-6. “Backstage passes”, like aged brie, increases in Quality as it’s SellIn value approaches\
+6. “Backstage passes”, like aged brie, increases in Quality as it’s SellIn value approaches.
-7. Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert\
+7. Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert.

+---

+### Note to self

+>In tackling this kata again in future, pay closer attention to the **refactor loop**.
+A more diligent approach would have definitely resulted in cleaner, DRY'er code. _Try getting rid of ifs all together maybe?_ (25/07/20)

+---

 ## Brief